hacss/hacss.github.io/src/syntax-guide.md

 prefix is used, e.g. `-moz`, `-ms`, `-o`, or `-webkit`.

 A pseudo-class is functionally similar to a named class.
-However, unlike a named class, the browser activates the pseudo-class implicitly based on the state of the corresponding element.
+However, unlike a named class, the browser activates the pseudo-class automatically based on the state of the corresponding element.
 For example, the rule `:focus{color:red}` has a pseudo-class `focus`.
 The `color:red` declaration would be activated when the element has focus.